-- Jesus said that he wanted us to love each other.
-He said that it was by our love for each other that the world would know that we were his disciples (John 13:35).
+Even though he didn’t tell us how to organize ourselves, he did say a lot about how he wants us to treat each other.
+Most importantly, he said that he wants us to love each other.
+He said that it is by our love for each other that the world will know that we are his disciples (John 13:35).

-All we have to do to make the church a different place is to pray and to exchange our ideas with the Christians that we meet from day to day.
-We pray; we let others know what we are thinking and we influence them a litte, or maybe quite a bit.
-And the church will change - perhaps slowly, but it will change.
-It’s been changing ever since it began because God’s servants prayed and exchanged ideas.
+All we have to do, if we want to make the church a different place, is to obey Jesus’ commands and the church will change.
+It’s been changing ever since it began because God’s servants obeyed his commands.
 We have made mistakes, sometimes big ones, but God never stopped loving us, the Holy Spirit never stopped working in us, and the Kingdom of God never stopped its advance.
-Praise God – the church is changing today because Christians, under the influence of the Holy Spirit, are exchanging ideas.
+Praise God – the church is changing today because Christians, under the influence of the Holy Spirit, are following the teachings of Jesus.